heungheung/weblogic-operator-tutorialx/tutorials/build.weblogic.image.pipeline.md

 ![alt text](images/build.weblogic.pipeline/000.username.png)

-#### Accept Licence Agreement to use `store/oracle/weblogic:12.2.1.3` image from Docker Store ####
+### Accept Licence Agreement to use `store/oracle/weblogic:12.2.1.3` image from Docker Store ###

+The Oracle WebLogic base image is stored in Docker Hub.
 If you have not used the base image [`store/oracle/weblogic:12.2.1.3`](https://store.docker.com/images/oracle-weblogic-server-12c) before, you will need to visit the [Docker Store web interface](https://store.docker.com/images/oracle-weblogic-server-12c) and accept the license agreement before the Docker Store will give you permission to pull that image.

 Open [https://store.docker.com/images/oracle-weblogic-server-12c](https://store.docker.com/images/oracle-weblogic-server-12c) in a new browser and click **Log In**.